BasurmanArtur/100-days-of-code/log.md

 **Thoughts:** I didn't work a lot today, because of Easter, but I believe my project is almost ready.
 I have to write some conclusions, check the code, typos.
 I also have to check for any bias in the data.
 Happy Easter!

+### Day 38: April 13, 2020

+**Today's Progress**: Today I read thouroughly my project, correcting mistakes, style inconsistencies, illogical passages and so on.

+**Thoughts:** I'm almost ready to publish my project.
+Just need to check for biases, typos, align it with the [DataQuest style guide](https://www.dataquest.io/blog/data-science-project-style-guide/) and write conclusions.